Skip to main content

 Protection

-By acquiring this 66-acre parcel, Ontario Nature would be expanding Sauble Dunes Nature Reserve to 192 acres, establishing critical landscape connectivity and strengthening the area’s resiliency to the threats posed by development and climate change.
+By acquiring this 66-acre parcel, Ontario Nature expanded Sauble Dunes Nature Reserve to 192 acres, establishing critical landscape connectivity and strengthening the area’s resiliency to the threats posed by development and climate change.
+Critical coastal habitat is now secured forever along Lake Huron shoreline

 Snapping turtle hatchlings © Joe Crowley